SlyMarbo/spdy/README.md

 spdy
 ====

-My implementation of SPDY/v3 (still under very active development).
+A full-featured SPDY library for the Go language (still under very active development).

 So far, servers and clients are ready, but the client API is not completely stable.